Date & time

-This course will explain how nudge theory and behavioural economics have been used in the public service and what opportunities there are for you to use them in your policy-making and evaluation.
+This course will explain why the theory behind ‘Nudging’ - behavioural economics - provides a new way to look at public policy questions.
+It will also explain how the approach is and has been used in the public service and what opportunities there are for you to use them in your policy-making and evaluation.

 We also examine the behavioural economics approach to policy evaluation.
 Which methods work best in a policy environment?
 What are the differences between randomised controlled trials and natural experiments?
 How can you use existing administrative data to evaluate policy?